 Amex’s golden charge card earns 4x MR points at US Grocery Stores and at Restaurants worldwide.
 The Gold Card also earns 3x MR points on travel booked via amextravel.com and one point for non-bonus spend.
 This earning structure is better than that of the Everyday Preferred Card for those who plan to use their card less than 30 times per month at the grocery store.

-Plus, the Gold Card comes with $220 in total annual credits.
-It comes with $100 in airline incidental credits and $120 in annual dining credits.
-The dining credits are split into 12 monthly credits worth $10 each.
-The dining credits are not very useful because they are split up into 12 small credits. $10 per month will not get you much at one of Amex’s select restaurants.
+Plus, the Gold Card comes with $240 in total annual credits.
+It comes with $120 in Uber credits and $120 in annual dining credits.
+Both sets of credits are split into 12 monthly credits worth $10 each.
+The dining credits are not very useful because they are split up into 12 small credits. $10 per month will not get you much at one of Amex’s select restaurants or with Uber.

 Overall, the Gold Card is the better option for more people.
 Those who dine out and shop at the grocery store often will love the Gold Card.
 However, the Everyday Preferred Card is a solid alternative for those who gas up often, those who don’t want to spend $250 per year, and those who cannot justify the Gold Card’s credits.